 Predictability reduces anxiety.
 Consistent bedtimes, morning routines, and family rituals give anxious children a sense of safety and control in their world.

-When to Seek Professional Help
+When Should You Seek Professional Help for Child Anxiety?

 Home strategies are an important foundation, but professional support is recommended when:

-How Virtual Therapy Helps
+How Does Virtual Therapy Help Anxious Kids?

 Cognitive behavioral therapy (CBT) is the gold standard treatment for childhood anxiety, and it translates exceptionally well to virtual sessions.
 At Little Dove, our approach includes: